jordond/kmpalette/README.md

 ![badge-ios](http://img.shields.io/badge/platform-ios-CDCDCD.svg?style=flat)
 ![badge-desktop](http://img.shields.io/badge/platform-desktop-DB413D.svg?style=flat)

+A Compose Multiplatform library for generating color palettes from images, including the dominant color.
+You can use this library in combination with [MaterialKolor](https://github.com/jordond/materialkolor) to generate dynamic Material themes based on images.

+Supports loading images from several sources, see [sources](#sources).

-A multiplatform library for generating color palettes.
-This is a port of the [`androidx.palette`](https://developer.android.com/jetpack/androidx/releases/palette) library.
+**Note:** This is a port of
+the [`androidx.palette`](https://developer.android.com/jetpack/androidx/releases/palette)
+library.
 And when/if that library ever goes multiplatform, this library will be archived.